dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Statechart.md

 May consider defunding a round, and each round the defunding gets reset somehow ?

 ## Problems due to XState and its tooling
-Statechart too large to load in studio effectively.
+Statechart too large to load in studio effectively - in this case, what is the point of even having the studio ?

 ### Making a dedicated UI for the statechart
-By forking their stackblitz view, we could make our own little version
+By forking their stackblitz view, we could make our own little version that showed latest actions.
+The machine could be broken up into submachines, each that pop up their own inspection window.
+Design could be done a section at a time ?
+Submachines can be made out of each independent state, and they can all be opened as inspections of the root machine.
+Or, built as smaller machines and assembled into the big one.
+BUT if we had our own webpage, we could dispense with many of the display related machines and focus strictly on functionality.

+Using the inspector, we could walk thru each machine using a centralized UI to control the actions, with the viewer providing live updates.

+Could visualize just the core machine, with no view helpers, using with a custom dashboard to help walk thru it.